Congo military accuses Rwanda of invasion; rebels seize town

 The statement from Gen. Sylvain Ekenge, spokesman for the military governor of North Kivu province, came hours after the town of Bunagana fell into the hands of the M23.

-The government of Rwanda has strongly denied accusations over the years that is supports the rebel group.
+“In the event of a new threat against our positions or the civilian population, our movement’s troops have received the order to follow and annihilate the threat no matter where it comes from,” M23 spokesman Willy Ngoma said in the statement.

-Bunagana is 60 kilometers (37 miles) northeast of Goma, a city of nearly 2 million that also serves as a hub for international aid organizations and the U.N. peacekeeping mission known as MONUSCO.
+Late last month, Rwanda’s military accused neighboring Congolese forces of injuring several civilians in cross-border shelling.

-Bunagana is an important transit point for goods being imported into Congo from as far away as China.
-A day earlier, a government official had accused the rebels of wanting to seize Bunagana in order to financially paralyze Goma.
+Bunagana, near the border with Uganda, is also an important transit point for goods being imported into Congo from as far away as China.

-Rwanda alleges that Congo gave refuge to the ethnic Hutus who carried out the 1994 Rwandan genocide that killed at least 800,000 ethnic Tutsis and moderate Hutus.
-Over the years the two countries have accused each other of supporting various rival armed groups.
+In Uganda, police spokesman Fred Enanga said Monday that more than 100 Congolese soldiers, fleeing fierce fighting with rebels, crossed the border and “surrendered” to Ugandan officials.
+He said the Congolese soldiers will be moved to Rutshuru, another eastern Congo town near the Uganda border.

-Rwanda and Uganda both deny claims that they support the M23.
-Rwanda’s military has accused neighboring Congolese forces of injuring several civilians in cross-border shelling.
+While the rebels claimed they took the town of Bunagana in order to stabilize it, local leaders on Monday urged Congo’s military to reclaim it.

-Associated Press writers Rodney Muhumuza in Kampala, Uganda; Justin Kabumba in Goma, Congo; and Krista Larson in Dakar, Senegal contributed.
+Associated Press writers Rodney Muhumuza in Kampala, Uganda and Krista Larson in Dakar, Senegal contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.